leap-project/leap-project.github.io/synthesizing-data.md

 ## Preserving privacy with data synthesis

-Legitimate privacy concerns often limit access to large datasets either by requiring a very lengthy approval process or by allowing access to only a small number of dedicated servers (e.g. within a hospital).
+Legitimate privacy concerns often limit access to large datasets, either by requiring a very lengthy approval process, or by allowing access to only a small number of dedicated servers (e.g., within a hospital).
 However, to unleash the full power of various machine learning techniques, we need to find ways to share and pool data among research groups, while adhering to strict measures of confidentiality.

 Our group is investigating the feasibility of privacy-preserving synthetic data generation.
-We are interested in broad, theory-backed approaches that can apply to real-life situations, especially those found in the healthcare setting.
-For example, allowing researchers the utility of access to sensitive data without violating patient privacy.
+We are interested in broad, theory-backed approaches that apply to real-life situations, especially those in the healthcare setting.
+For example, allowing researchers to access sensitive data without violating patient privacy.